gurb/strategy-rpg-game-with-pygame/README.md

 timizations are implemented to the game to obtain better performance.

 ## 📅 to do list
-❌ reduce the CPU usage of the game (the RAM usage seems stable) ❌ loading screen
+- ❌ reduce the CPU usage of the game (the RAM usage seems stable)
+- ❌ loading screen
-❌ auto-tiling
+- ❌ auto-tiling
-❌ add a minimap when will open the character moved
+- ❌ add a minimap when will open the character moved
-🔃 add some buildings and trees(collideable) (as generated)
+- 🔃 add some buildings and trees(collideable) (as generated)
+- 🔃 add gui (canvas, text, button)
+- ❌ add inventory

 ## 📝building system
 - we can use mask for each chunk and we could make it tileable building on the map